Video ads provide a range of viewer actions that can be measured and tracked so you can better achieve your advertising goals. For example:

 Video remarketing is a powerful tool that takes viewers' activity on your YouTube channel to create highly specific lists to retarget your ads to.
 After linking your Google account to your Google Ads account, you can create these lists based on various ways people interact with your videos, such as watching a video, subscribing to your channel, or even liking.
 Learn how to remarket to YouTube viewers with Google Ads.

 Already using remarketing in your display campaigns?
 You can use video remarketing lists for your display ads just as you can target your videos to people who have interacted with your website.
-For example, you can create dynamic combination lists to target people who’ve seen your video ad but haven’t converted or who have been to your web site but have yet to make it to your channel.
+For example, you can create dynamic combination lists to target people who’ve watched your video ad but haven’t converted or who have been to your web site but have yet to make it to your channel.

 Use advanced campaign settings